askorykh/goDB/internal/storage/README.md

 - `Tx` operations cover table scans, inserts, delete/update helpers, and a full-table `ReplaceAll` used by the SQL UPDATE/DELETE implementations.
-- `RowPredicate` and `RowUpdater` callbacks power the row-level filtering and rewrite logic used by the filestore and memstore backends.
+- `RowPredicate` and `RowUpdater` callbacks power the row-level filtering and rewrite logic used by the memstore backend.

 See [`storage.go`](storage.go) for the exact signatures and comments.

-## Implementations
+## Implementation

-- [`memstore`](memstore) is an in-memory reference engine used by tests and to keep the code paths simple when persistence is not required.
+[`memstore`](memstore) is an in-memory reference engine used by tests and to keep the code paths simple when persistence is not required.
-- [`filestore`](filestore) is the default on-disk backend.
-It stores one file per table, maintains a WAL for durability, and rebuilds tables by replaying committed transactions during recovery.

-Both engines share the same interface so the REPL and engine code can switch between backends without changes.